Home > Hidden Collections > Events > 2022 Digitizing Hidden Collections Symposium

 Since 2015, with the generous support of The Mellon Foundation, the CLIR Digitizing Hidden Special Collections and Archives program has awarded approximately $4 million annually to archives, historical societies, libraries, museums, and other collecting organizations to support the digitization of rare and unique materials holding significance for research, learning, and the public good.

-In autumn 2022, CLIR will host a two-day event for grant recipients to share lessons from their project work and talk about ‘what’s next’.
-The symposium, originally scheduled for November 2020 but postponed due to the ongoing pandemic, will take place October 12-13, 2022 in Baltimore, MD in conjunction with the DLF Forum.
-Attendance will be open to the public.
+In autumn 2022, CLIR hosted a two-day event for grant recipients to share lessons from their project work and talk about ‘what’s next’.
+The symposium, originally scheduled for November 2020 but postponed due to the ongoing pandemic, took place October 12-13, 2022 in Baltimore, MD in conjunction with the DLF Forum.
+Attendance was open to the public.

 A day of free virtual programming was held on November 13, 2020 — revisit 5 for 5: Conversations on Five Years of Digitizing Hidden Collections.